Loot Rascals: Reception

 Loot Rascals received "mixed or average" reviews according to review aggregator Metacritic.

-Push Square's Kell Andersen rated the game 6/10 stars, calling it an "intriguing" and a "infectiously charming" roguelike.
+Push Square's Kell Andersen rated the game 6/10 stars, calling it an "intriguing" and an "infectiously charming" roguelike.
 Andersen praised the central mechanics of the game, but criticized the card-based stat system as offering "little strategic variety".
 He also felt that the game's procedural generation could be "frustrating".

 Nick Valdez of Destructoid rated the game 8.5/10.

 Reviewing for Game Informer, Suriel Vazquez wrote that the game's deck-building was "smart", the combat was "breezy", and the strategy layer was "interesting".
 Vazquez felt that the combination of procedural generation and the game's difficulty made him feel like a "victim of chance" instead of a "mastermind".

 GameSpot's James O'Connor gave the game a 5/10, praising the visuals and monster design, but believed that the game did not have "enough narrative substance to create long-term investment".